-The 2020 water quality results for the Maphumulo system (Figure 12.7) depicts an improvement when compared to the previous year.
-The raw water abstraction is undertaken at the relatively new iMvutshane Dam.
+The 2021 water quality results for the Maphumulo system (Figure 12.7) depicts a deterioration when compared to results from the previous year.
+The raw water abstraction is undertaken at iMvutshane Dam, which was commissioned in April 2015 but only started impounding in September 2016.
 The impoundment water quality was initially poor due to the degradation/decomposition of the organic matter pre-existing on the inundation area.
 The poor water quality was largely characterised by low dissolved oxygen, elevated algal numbers, and elevated dissolved ions.
 The impoundment has stabilised over time and the water quality has improved.
-However, the 2019 results indicate that there are nutrient inputs from the catchment.
-At the impoundment, this is reflected by the elevated algal numbers that were recorded in 2019.
+However, the 2021 results indicate that there are nutrient inputs from the catchment.
+This is reflected by the elevated algal numbers that were recorded in 2021 at the impoundment.
+The elevated algae numbers and high metal concentration continue to pose a major challenge for the Maphumulo WTP.